Wheel

-A wheel is a circular component that is intended to rotate on an axle bearing.
+A wheel is a rotating component (typically circular in shape) that is intended to turn on an axle bearing.
 The wheel is one of the key components of the wheel and axle which is one of the six simple machines.
 Wheels, in conjunction with axles, allow heavy objects to be moved easily facilitating movement or transportation while supporting a load, or performing labor in machines.
 Wheels are also used for other purposes, such as a ship's wheel, steering wheel, potter's wheel, and flywheel.

-Common examples are found in transport applications.
+Common examples can be found in transport applications.
 A wheel reduces friction by facilitating motion by rolling together with the use of axles.
-In order for wheels to rotate, a moment needs to be applied to the wheel about its axis, either by way of gravity or by the application of another external force or torque.
-Using the wheel, Sumerians invented a device that spins clay as a potter shapes it into the desired object.
+In order for a wheel to rotate, a moment must be applied to the wheel about its axis, either by gravity or by the application of another external force or torque.